 - Supplier and customer: Usually, the first and last steps of a process

-- Electronic flow: The flow of information and data exchanges, which is often the root cause of waste
+- Electronic flow: The flow of information and data exchanges, often the root cause of waste

 - See: Indicates visual confirmation of information or activity during a process

-- Quality: A problem with quality, like a bug, which can occur anywhere during the value chain
+- Quality: A quality issue, such as a bug, which can occur anywhere during the value chain

-- Kaizen burst: An activity that solves a problem with urgency
+- Kaizen burst: An activity that solves an urgent problem

 The Benefits of Value Stream Mapping